tlwl19/EGL314/README.md

 <br>

-If the polariser displays genie lamp, you can try again by entering another date of birth.
+If the polariser displays genie lamp, it means your luck is either 0% or 25%.
+You can choose to try again by entering another date of birth.

 ![Alt text](polariser%20pics/genie.jpg)
 *Genie lamp shown on polariser*